pombredanne/scsc/README.md

         scp scsc:/home/ubuntu/client.tar.gz ./
         ssh scsc rm /home/ubuntu/client.tar.gz
         tar xvf client.tar.gz
+        # The following is for Tunnelblick only:
         cp -r client client.tblk
         rm client.tblk/client.csr

-12. Open client.tblk in Tunnelblick, connect.
+12. Open `client.tblk` in Tunnelblick (just `client` is for other OpenVPN clients), connect.
-13. Use privoxy.scsc:8118 as the HTTP proxy in your browser to access .i2p.
+13. Use `privoxy.scsc:8118` as the HTTP proxy in your browser to access .i2p and .onion sites.

 ## TODO

-- tor via privoxy for .onion sites + proxy setting to use for all sites
 - tarsnap backup and restore
 - bitcoind + coinpunk
 - bitmessage + bmwrapper